-Age 1985+ DEC rating F Floor area 29,297 Heating fuel Natural Gas Projects identified rationalisat Voltage trin to high effic Pipework thermal insulation improvements / Steam review and rationalisation / LED Lighting upgrades / Heating zone improvements / Voltage trim / Building fabric and insulation improvements / Replacement to high efficiency motors / BMS improvements / Automatic sub-metering / Replace dual air duct system Controls General findings failed in several systems.
-Curren individual wards scope of the BM All faulty control with electrical eq valves that reflect port valves and r ward control.
-A modern platfor hnson Controls platform areas, particularly for th t controls do not enable that results in overheat S system does not inclu valves and actuators sh juivalents along with ad ot the current operations new variable speed pur rm and front end should nich should include cove inected. e dual duct AC heating control of ing.
-In addition, the ude outlaying blocks. hould be replaced ditional control s.
-This may include 2 hping for individual Lighting 85% T5 Fluoreso CFL/T8 Fluoreso is reported at 10 It is suggested th The site is illuminated from a variety of light sources: approx. 85% T5 Fluorescent (automatically controlled) and 15% CFL/T8 Fluorescent (switch start).
+Age 1985+ DEC rating F Floor area 29,297 Heating fuel Natural Gas Projects identified Pipework thermal insulation improvements / Steam review and rationalisation / LED Lighting upgrades / Heating zone improvements / Voltage trim / Building fabric and insulation improvements / Replacement to high efficiency motors / BMS improvements / Automatic sub-metering / Replace dual air duct system General findings controls eral findings The hospitals Johnson Controls platform is life expired and failed in several areas, particularly for the dual duct AC systems.
+Current controls do not enable heating control of individual wards that results in overheating.
+In addition, the scope of the BMS system does not include outlaying blocks.
+All faulty control valves and actuators should be replaced with electrical equivalents along with additional control valves that reflect the current operations.
+This may include 2 port valves and new variable speed pumping for individual ward control.
+A modern platform and front end should replace the existing BMS system, which should include coverage of the blocks Lighting The site is illuminated from a variety of light sources: approx. 85% T5 Fluorescent (automatically controlled) and 15% CFL/T8 Fluorescent (switch start).
 External carpark lighting is reported at 100% LED.
-It is suggested that all lighting is surveyed and subsequently updated to 100% LED with automatic occupancy and davlight controls Fabric The main template hospital building was constructed blocks), and mental health block in 2005.
+It is suggested that all lighting is surveyed and subsequently updated to 100% LED with automatic occupancy and daylight controls Fabric The main templa 1985's with more te hospital building was recent extensions in 1 s constructed in 989 (residential blocks), and mental health block in 2005.
 Most of the site is concrete floor of brick/block structure and pitched roofs forming plant distribution zones.
 Walls are internal blockwork with air gap (un-insulated) with an external brick work with the opportunity for cavity filling.
 Most glazing on the site is single glazed and causes air infiltration losses.
 Unoccupied void spaces between internal ceilings and external roofs were observed to be a comfortable temperature and heated.
 Rockwool insulation should be installed above all rigid plasterboard ceilings and insulation 'bags' should be added above all suspended ceilings.
-Heating Heating to the main site is provided by a combination of steam boilers and a 600 kWe CHP.
+Heating to the main site is provided by a combination of steam boilers and a 600 kWe CHP.
 One further LPHW was present but not operational.
 There are 5 smaller decentralised boiler rooms across the site and 22 combi boilers serving smaller areas.
 The absence of functioning controls and zonal heating prohibits efficient operation leading to overheating and excessive fuel consumption.
-Insulation of steam and LPHW pipework within older plant rooms is poor leading to excessive heat losses and contributing further to overheating.
+Heating Insulation of steam and LPHW pipework within older plant rooms is poor leading to excessive heat losses and contributing further to overheating.
 Several LTHW plate heat exchangers were also uninsulated.
 A survey should be conducted and all exposed surfaces subsequently insulated.
 A decarbonised heat plan should be developed to consider where heat pumps could be installed across the site.
 This Plan should recognise some early adopter buildings (e.g., flats and residences) and blocks where gas-fuelled boilers are becoming life expired.
 A high-temperature central solution should be considered for the main hospital site.
-Air handling The hospital operates dual-duct air conditioning units and ventilation systems, which is now an obsolete design and a very rare installation in a hospital.
-The hospitals system is life expired and does not function efficiently.
-A feasibility study should be conducted to assess if the existing air handling systems can be replaced with a modern low energy solution whilst re-using some of the existing ductwork (so to minimise disruption).
+Air The hospital operates dual-duct air conditioning units and ventilation systems, which is now an obsolete design and a very rare installation in a hospital.
+The hospitals system is life expired and does not function efficiently. handling A feasibility study should be conducted to assess if the existing air handling systems can be replaced with a modern low energy solution whilst re-using some of the existing ductwork (so to minimise disruption).
 MM&T Metering is poor across the site with limited visibility of energy consumption.
 Metering, monitoring, and targeting (MM&T) should be instilled at major load centres to enable detailed analysis.